-Do you remember the Wicked Queen in Snow White?
-Her ruthless approach to being named the most beautiful woman in the land, led her to try to murder the incumbent.
-Whereas, she would have been better off finding ways to improve herself.
+Do you remember the Evil Queen in Snow White?
+Her ruthless approach to being named the most beautiful woman in the land led her to try to murder the incumbent.
+Of course, she would have been better off finding ways to improve herself.
 But that’s villains for you!

 Of course, every organisation needs to provide training to achieve company goals.
 We’re not suggesting you forget those compliance courses everyone needs to complete.
 What we’re saying is that training should include personal development – and it should have equal status.